Team members collaborating to solve logic puzzles during a brain teaser challenge at work, testing analytical thinking and problem-solving skills.

 Answer: Fire.

-This elemental logic puzzle demands teams build a comprehensive profile based purely on properties.
+This elemental logic puzzle asks teams to build a clear profile based on characteristics alone.

 13. The Missing Hand (Self-Reference)